fransenglich/swiftmusicmashup/README.md

     Lista av album, med namn och coverbild

 Possible improvements
-There are no limits to the amounts of features and polishing that is possible, but here are some more obvious andcrucial ones:
+There are no limits to the amounts of features and polishing that is possible, but here are some more obvious and crucial ones:

+* Robustness for Music Brainz' API.
+MB's MMD format needs to be taken into account
-* Error handling/robustness of responses from Wikipedia's API
+* Error handling/robustness of responses from the APIs
 * Currently hardcoded on English Wikipedia.
 Extend for different languages
 * Generally error handling, many errors currently leads to segfaults
 * Populate the search results incrementally